hunghly/docker-ride-gui/README.md

 # README
-Dockerfile for creating a docker image containing RIDE (Robot-framework IDE) and a GUI accessible through browser
+Dockerfile for creating a docker image containing RIDE (Robot-framework IDE) and a GUI interface